MontealegreLuis/activity-feed/README.md

 }
 ```

-`ExceptionContext.extractForm` will extract recursively information from previous exceptions.
+`ExceptionContextFactory.contextFrom` will extract recursively information from previous exceptions.

 ```json
 {